-- 1. Preparations for the audit - (1).
-Audit plan and arrangement status fully.
+1. Preparations for the audit

+(1).
+Audit plan and arrangement

+At the end of the reporting period, the accountants repeatedly communicated with ZRC's financial and managerial personnel, so as to know ZRC's financial and operation status fully.
 Before the auditors began the audit work, the accountants communicated fully with the Audit Committee by holding a field meeting and submitted an Audit Plan to the Audit Committee, defining the audit objectives audit scope and audit emphasis.